 - 1 tablespoon flour

-Add the flour, give it a good stir, then pour in the broth, and whisk until it thickens into a sauce.
+- Add the sugar and flour, give it a good stir, then pour in the broth, and whisk until it thickens into a sauce.